Peergos/Peergos/README.md

 The slides of the first talk introducing Peergos are [here](https://speakerdeck.com/ianopolous/introducing-peergos).

+WARNING: Peergos is still alpha software, and needs an independent security audit.
+Don't use it for data you can't afford to lose, yet.

 Peergos aims
 ------------
  - To allow individuals to securely and privately store files in a peer to peer network which has no central node and is generally difficult to disrupt or surveil